StP La Folie, Berck est.

 Vf2a group shelter.

-StP La Folie, Berck centre.
+StP La Folie, Berck est.

 Situated on the D940 in woodland to the east.
 Very hard to photograph but better seen by the eyes.
 If you like .

-StP La Folie, Berck centre.
+StP La Folie, Berck est.

 With the aerodrome on your left, the wood is on the right, as you see its quite thick and I am not sure if you can enter the area or not?.